tz70s/orcar/README.md

-# orca
+# orcar
-The orchestrator-style runtime for IoT edge devices
+An orchestrator-style runtime for IoT edge devices